Exotic Invertible Phases with Higher-Group Symmetries: Invertible exotic loop topological order in 3+1d

 Let us consider the partition function on orientable manifold,\footnote{ Although we study the boundary property using the partition function on orientation manifold {\it i.e.} with a special choice of background gravity geometry, the same physics can in principle be obtained from the partition function on arbitrary manifolds. } and we turn off the background for the $\mathbb{Z}_2$ one-form symmetry.
 In this fixed background field, the partition function reduces to \cite{Morita:1971,Brown:1972,Gaiotto:2014kfa}

 where $\sigma$ is the signature of the manifold.
 On a manifold with boundary, the term $\int \frac{1}{96\pi} \text{Tr}R\wedge R$ can be rewritten as a gravitational Chern-Simons term $2\text{CS}_\text{grav}=\frac{1}{96\pi}\text{Tr}\left(\omega d\omega+\frac{2}{3}\omega^3\right)$ with spin connection $\omega$ on the boundary, which implies chiral central charge $c=-1$ on the boundary.
-This boundary chiral central is indicative of a boundary thermal Hall conductance.
-In general, a 3+1d bulk gravitational response gravitational response described by $-\frac{c}{96\pi}\int \text{Tr}R\wedge R$ gives rise to a boundary gravitational Chern-Simons response with chiral central charge $c$.
-In a purely 2+1d system, the relation between the gravitational Chern-Simons response and the chiral central charge of the 1+1d conformal field theory on the 1+1d edge of system leads to the following relation between the chiral central charge $c$ and the thermal Hall conductance $\kappa_{xy}$:
+This boundary chiral central charge is indicative of a boundary thermal Hall conductance.
+In general, a 3+1d bulk gravitational response gravitational response described by $-\frac{c}{96\pi}\int \text{Tr}R\wedge R$ gives rise to a 2+1d boundary gravitational Chern-Simons response with chiral central charge $c$.
+In a purely 2+1d system, the relation between the gravitational Chern-Simons response and the chiral central charge of the 1+1d conformal field theory on the 1+1d edge of system leads to the relation between the chiral central charge $c$ and the thermal Hall conductance

-where $\kappa_{xy}$ here is given in unit of $\pi^2k_B^2T/(3h)=\pi k_B^2T/(6\hbar)$ with $T$ the temperature \cite{Cappelli:2001mp}.
-Here, even though we will mainly focus on a 3+1d system with a gravitational Chern-Simons response on its boundary, we assume that the relation between $\kappa_{xy}$ and $c$ still holds.
-Moreover, the boundary gravitational Chern-Simons response is also related to the the contact term in the stress-tensor two-point function in 2+1d boundary \cite{Closset:2012vp}.
+where $\kappa_{xy}$ here is given in unit of $\pi^2k_B^2T/(3h)=\pi k_B^2T/(6\hbar)$ with $T$ the temperature \cite{Cappelli:2001mp}.\footnote{ For instance, a boundary theory in 2+1d is the anti-semion theory, which has chiral central charge (or framing anomaly) $c=-1$, and the anti-semion theory can have 1+1d chiral edge boson theory with $c_L-c_R=-1$.} Here, even though we will mainly focus on a 3+1d system with a gravitational Chern-Simons response on its boundary, we assume that the relation between $\kappa_{xy}$ and $c$ still holds.
+Moreover, the boundary gravitational Chern-Simons response is also related to the contact term in the stress-tensor two-point function in 2+1d boundary \cite{Closset:2012vp}.

 In an ordinary bosonic SPT state in 3+1d, the time-reversal symmetry forces the chiral central charge on the boundary to be a multiple of 4 \cite{Kapustin:2014tfa}, where the time-reversal transformation produces a boundary $E_8$ state that can be compensated by the transformation of the bosonic bulk invertible phase with time-reversal symmetry and with effective action $\pi\int w_2^2$.
 On the other hand, here we find the boundary of the system without fermionic particles can have boundary chiral central charge that is an integer not a multiple of 4.
 This provides an invariant that distinguishes the exotic loop phase from the usual bosonic SPT phases.